waynodiablo/Oystercard/intro_to_the_web/solutions/06_sinatra_defining_a_route_solution.md

 end
 ````

-First, we require Sinatra, the gem, to be available in our application.

-Then we call the `get()` method, provided by Sinatra, passing `'/'` as an argument (this could therefore be re-written `get('/')` but the convention is to ignore the brackets).
+First, we require Sinatra.
+This allows us to call the `#get` method passing `'/'` as an argument.

 What this method does is tell Sinatra to respond to a `GET` HTTP request to the path `/` (which happens whatever the user visits `http://localhost:4567`) and return the result of executing the block, in this case the string 'hello!':

-1. The browser requests page `/` (`http://localhost:4567/`) ->
+1. The browser requests page `/` (`http://localhost:4567/`)
-2. Sinatra activates the block defined by the `get '/' do` method call ->
+2. Sinatra activates the block defined by the `get '/' do` method call
-3. the block returns the string 'hello!' ->
+3. The block returns the string 'hello!'
 4. Sinatra returns this string ('hello!') to the  User

 The '/' part of the address is the last slash in `http://localhost:4567/`.
 Next up, let's try adding another page.